Saturday, July 4, 2020

 - Finisher awards.
 (There will also be additional swag for sale at packet pick-up – so bring some extra cash or a check.)

 - Small breakfast before the start on race morning.
 (Usually muffins, OJ, and coffee.)

-- BBQ lunch including pulled pork and vegan tacos.
+- BBQ lunch, including pulled pork, vegan tacos, and more.

 - Camping at the race start/headquarters, if you desire.